RotRotAl/Onboarding-Newbies/chapter_02/day_11.md

 - Understand Openshift's architecture and features.
 - Learn how Openshift's features work together to create a holistic ecosystem.

+## Time limit

+The time limit for this session is a day.

 ## Openshift labs

 This chapter is **internal**, meaning that the exercises and reading materials are available inside the closed network.